Skip to main content

 Professor Neil Jones

-College positions: Official Fellow, Director of Studies in Law (Part IA), Dean
+College positions: Official Fellow, Dean

 Professor Neil Jones is Professor of English Legal History and Director of Studies in Law (Part IA).
 He supervises undergraduates in Land Law and Legal History.